ssb22/lexconvert/README.md

 : IPA symbols in Unicode, as used by an increasing number of dictionary programs, websites etc

 unicode-ipa-syls
-: Like unicode-ipa but with syllable separators preserved
+: Like unicode-ipa but with syllable separators preserved (note however that this cannot generate syllable separator markers that do not already exist in the input, it merely preserves any already there)

 unicode-rough
 : A non-standard notation that's reminiscent of unicode-ipa but changed so that more of the characters show in old browsers with incomplete fonts